 Child poverty facts:

 1 in 5 children in British Columbia are living in poverty-that’s 172,550 children and youth, are growing up in poverty.
 And many are growing up in deep poverty — up to $13,000 below the poverty line.
-First Call BC’s 2017 Child Poverty Report Card offers a detailed overview of the situation we live in our province, and makes an urgent call to action.
+First Call BC’s 2018 Child Poverty Report Card offers a detailed overview of the situation we live in our province, and makes an urgent call to action.

 Food insecurity facts: